loreleen71/Javacript-Drum-Kit/README.md

 # Javacript-Drum-Kit

-My Day 1 of 30 Days of Javascript by Wes Bos.
+My Day 1 of #30DaysofJavascript

 You can check it <a href ="https://loreleen71.github.io/Javascript-DrumKit/">here</a>